Best Fishing Float Tubes Under $250

 - Ride Depth –Float tube fishing that provides a higher riding seat is nice when the water is really cold.
 But high seating provides other benefits as well.
 The higher you ride, the faster you will be able to move around the water.
 This is another reason to avoid sling-style seats.
 Sling seats force you to propel yourself through the water as well as the float tube.
 That can become tiring very quickly.

 - Weight Capacity –How much weight you need the float tube to hold is going to depend on your weight plus the gear you want to carry.
 Float tubes with a higher weight capacity will usually help you to ride a little higher as well.
-Helpful fishing accessories like fish finders and backpacks might not be easily accommodated with smaller models.
+Helpful fishing accessories like fish finders and fishing backpacks might not be easily accommodated with smaller models.

 - Hike-in Friendly – If you might need to hike to a remote area, then you should look for a few features before you make a purchase.
 Does the float tube come with D-rings to attach backpack straps?
 Does the float tube come with backpack straps?
 You also won’t be able to wear a backpack with a float tube on your back, so available storage in the pockets of the float tube will be important.